Malibu Comics: Acquisition by Marvel Comics

 As sales declined industry-wide in the mid-1990s, Malibu canceled lower-selling series.
-But their biggest problem was their game division, started in an attempt to break into the video game market, which cost them more than $200,000 a month.
+But the company's biggest problem was its game division — started in an attempt to break into the video game market — which cost Malibu more than $200,000 a month.
 Nonetheless, the company's assets were still seen as attractive enough to garner interest from DC Comics in the spring of 1994.
 In addition, Rosenberg and Malibu signed with the William Morris Agency.

-Because Malibu had sufficient market share that an acquisition from DC would make the latter surpass Marvel's market share, Marvel decided to purchase Malibu themselves to prevent this from happening: on November 3, 1994, Malibu was purchased by Marvel Comics.
-To slow down rumors that Ultraverse titles would be canceled as soon as the deal closed, Malibu claimed that Marvel wanted them because of their digital coloring system.
+Because Malibu had sufficient market share that an acquisition from DC would make the latter surpass Marvel's market share, Marvel decided to purchase Malibu itself to prevent this from happening: on November 3, 1994, Malibu was purchased by Marvel Comics.

-In the middle of the next year, 1995, Malibu standard-bearers Mason and Ulm left the company.

-Marvel did eventually cancel the entire Ultraverse line, but (during the Black September event) re-launched a handful of the more popular titles as well as a number of crossovers with Marvel characters.
-The "volume 2" series each started with "#∞ (infinity)" issues and were canceled a short time later.
+To slow down rumors that the Ultraverse titles would be canceled as soon as the deal closed, Malibu claimed that Marvel wanted Malibu because of its digital coloring system.
+Meanwhile, in the middle of the following year, 1995, Malibu standard-bearers Mason and Ulm left the company.
+Around the same time in May–October 1995 (during the "Black September" event) Marvel re-launched a handful of the more popular Ultraverse titles as well as a number of crossovers with Marvel characters.
+The "volume 2" series each started with "#∞ (infinity)" issues, but these were canceled a short time later.
+With that, Marvel canceled the entire Ultraverse line.
 Within the Marvel Comics multiverse, the Genesis Universe is designated as Earth-1136 and the Ultraverse as Earth-93060.

 Very little Malibu content was published after 1996.

 Potential Ultraverse revival

-In June 2005, when asked by Newsarama whether Marvel had any plans to revive the Ultraverse, Marvel editor-in-chief Joe Quesada replied that:
+In June 2005, when asked by Newsarama whether Marvel had any plans to revive the Ultraverse, Marvel editor-in-chief Joe Quesada replied:

-In May 2012, Steve Englehart suggested in a podcast interview that the reason Marvel will not presently publish the Ultraverse characters is because five percent of the profits from those books would have to go to the Malibu creators that are still alive.
+In May 2012, Steve Englehart suggested in a podcast interview that the reason Marvel will not presently publish the Ultraverse characters is because five percent of the profits from those books would have to go to the Malibu creators who were still alive.
 Marvel Editor Tom Brevoort later denied that the five percent was what was holding Marvel back, but was unable to give a real explanation due to a non-disclosure agreement.

-It has been speculated that Scott Mitchell Rosenberg's ongoing producer deal for all Malibu properties (and his alleged personal troubles) is another possible factor.
+It has been speculated that Scott Mitchell Rosenberg's ongoing producer deal for all Malibu properties (and his alleged financial troubles) is another possible factor in why the Ultraverse has never been revived.

 Titles

-Some of Malibu's titles included:
+Some of Malibu's titles and imprints included:

-Genesis
+Genesis (1992–1994)

-This line made use of many Centaur heroes plus characters previously published by Adventure, Aircel and Eternity:
+This line made use of many Centaur Publications heroes plus characters previously published by Adventure, Aircel and Eternity: